pranav88/Deep-learning-accentuated-natural-language-processing/README.md

 - The final webpage displays the title , image and the predictions for that particular url recipe page
 - Refer python script for code and explanation

+## Results

+- The results produced by the glove-cnn-keras model were very encouraging.
+An accuracy of close to 97 percent was obtained.
+  Pre-trained wiki glove embeddings played an important role in getting up the accuracy.
+The fucntionality in keras to specify              your own embedding layer was helpful.

+## Future Work

+- Extend this problem to a multi-class , multi-label problem.
+Set-up the front-end on the Google Cloud to extend the pipeline that has already been established.